CruxConnect/crux-docs/_product/search_items_retailer.md

 : (number) The Height of the SKU in "dimension_units"

 dimension_units
-: (string) The units utilized by the supplier for dimensions ('cm', 'm', 'in', and 'ft' are potential options)
+: (string) The units utilized by the supplier for dimensions ('cm', 'm', 'in', and 'ft' are potential options, where 'cm' is the default)

 #### Package Measurements Object: